IgnisDa/ryot/docs/content/importing.md

 - Imports are very difficult to have 100% success rate.
 Though we try our best, you might have to manually import some data from your previous provider.
-- You can see description of the importing steps by going to `<your instance url>/backend/graphql`, and then searching for `ImportFailStep` enum in search bar.
 - I recommend turning on debug logging for the duration of the import using the `RUST_LOG=ryot=debug` environment variable.
 This will help you help you see import progress in the docker logs.